The Defence response to the Afghanistan Inquiry is as transparent as possible, subject to relevant security, legal and privacy requirements.

 As part of the Afghanistan Inquiry Reform Program, a number of initiatives are focused on strengthening command accountability into the future, including modernising doctrine, training and assurance mechanisms to better prepare commanders and strengthen the culture of accountability.

-In June 2021, the then-Minister for Defence wrote to the Chief of the Defence Force directing him to suspend any consideration of action in relation to personnel who held command positions in the period within the scope of the Afghanistan Inquiry (2005 to 2016).
+In June 2021, the then-Minister for Defence wrote to the then-Chief of the Defence Force (CDF), General Angus Campbell AO DSC, directing him to suspend any consideration of action in relation to personnel who held command positions in the period within the scope of the Afghanistan Inquiry (2005 to 2016).

-Consequently, the CDF suspended his consideration of command accountability at that time.
+Consequently, the then-CDF suspended his consideration of command accountability at that time.

 The current Government confirmed Defence could recommence action for command accountability.
-Accordingly, the CDF recommenced his consideration of command accountability related to the Afghanistan Inquiry.
+Accordingly, the then-CDF recommenced his consideration of command accountability related to the Afghanistan Inquiry.

-The Chief of the Defence Force has considered the command accountability of current and former serving ADF members who held command positions during the periods in which the Inspector-General found credible information of multiple incidents of alleged unlawful conduct as identified in the Afghanistan Inquiry report.
+The then-CDF of the Defence Force considered the command accountability of current and former serving ADF members who held command positions during the periods in which the Inspector-General found credible information of multiple incidents of alleged unlawful conduct as identified in the Afghanistan Inquiry report.

-Persons who held command positions during the periods where there was credible information of alleged unlawful conduct, irrespective of rank, have been considered in a consistent manner.
+Persons who held command positions during the periods where there was credible information of alleged unlawful conduct, irrespective of rank, were considered in a consistent manner.
 These considerations applied to a small group only.
 All were given the opportunity to respond during the process.

-The CDF has provided the relevant materials to the Deputy Prime Minister (in his capacity as Minister for Defence) for his consideration.
-This concludes the CDF's involvement in the process.
+The then-CDF provided the relevant materials to the Deputy Prime Minister (in his capacity as Minister for Defence) for his consideration in May 2023.
+This concluded Defence’s involvement in the process.

-The Afghanistan Inquiry makes seven recommendations in relation to honours and awards:
+The Afghanistan Inquiry made 7 recommendations in relation to honours and awards:

 - One of the seven Inquiry recommendations relates to revoking the award of the Meritorious Unit Citation (MUC) to the Special Operations Task Group (Task Force 66).
 On 19 April 2021, the then-Minister for Defence announced that the Special Operations Task Group (Task Force 66) will retain the MUC.

-This work will be undertaken in accordance with existing processes.
-Ensuring this work does not compromise any relevant criminal processes is a key consideration and may require deferral of actions in some circumstances.
+This work has been undertaken in accordance with existing processes.
+Ensuring this work does not compromise any relevant criminal processes is a key consideration.

 The Afghanistan Inquiry report contained 15 recommendations to consider compensation to alleged victims and their families where there is credible information involving allegations of property damage, assault or unlawful killing, without awaiting the establishment of criminal liability.